zupzup/reactgym/README.md

     * list of exercises, field for reps (number), field for weight (number), counter starts when 'save' is pressed

 #TODOS:
+* tests for all components
+* es6ify
 * persistence in localstorage
-* es6ify
+* native build android
 * vibrate on timer-stop
-* RxJS-ify
+* file-api for persistence
 * sass / compass instead of style.css :)
-* native build android
-* file-api for persistence

 #DONE:
 * [x] slide-menu